OFF THE BEATEN PATH

 DANCE THE LEGO-LEGO

 The Lego-Lego is the ceremonial dance of the Abui people.
-Performed to greet guests (including Pascal passengers who are welcome to join in), participants move in a circle holding each other's shoulders, a symbol of unity.
-Both Abui men and woman wear straw purses that conatain betel nuts; chewed with limepowder to relarecoline (which gives a nicotine-like buzz), betel nuts are believed to be a conduit to communicating with ancestors ( the Abui speak mantras to the dead as the chew); and when mixed with salvia and expelled, they are thought to scare away evil spirits.
+Performed to greet guests (including Rascal passengers who are welcome to join in), participants move in a circle holding each other's shoulders—a symbol of unity.
+Both Abui men and women wear straw purses that contain betel nuts; chewed with lime powder to release arecoline (which gives a nicotine-like buzz), betel nuts are believed to be a conduit for communicating with ancestors (the Abui speak mantras to the dead as they chew).
+When mixed with saliva and expelled, they are thought to scare away evil spirits.

 EXPLORE OUR YACHTS